Blockchains / Solana

 Developer Experience

 Solana programs (smart contracts) are written primarily in Rust, with the Anchor framework providing abstractions similar to Ethereum’s development experience.
-Programs are stateless and interact with accounts - data structures that persist on-chain.
+Programs are stateless and interact with accounts, which are data structures that persist on-chain.
+Rust serves as the primary language for on-chain programs.
+Anchor simplifies Solana development with familiar patterns.
+The Solana CLI provides command-line tools for deployment and interaction.
+Solana Playground offers a browser-based development environment for experimentation.
+The TypeScript SDK enables client-side integration for frontend applications.

 Unlike Ethereum’s contract model, Solana separates logic (programs) from state (accounts).
 Programs are deployed once and can operate on any account that grants them permission.
-This design enables:
+This design enables parallel execution of non-overlapping transactions, efficient program upgrades without migrating state, and composability through Cross-Program Invocations (CPIs).

 Challenges and Controversies